Künstlersekretariat - Astrid Schoerke

 Chamber music plays a notable role in the richly varied spectrum of Maurice Steger’s artistic endeavors.
-With fellow musicians and friends such as Hille Perl, Avi Avital, Daniele Caminiti, Lee Santana, Naoki Kitaya, Mauro Valli, Sebastian Wienand, Fiorenza de Donatis, Diego Fasolis, Sol Gabetta or the French harpsichordist Jean Rondeau, he dedicates himself to a continuously updated repertoire of Early Music.
+With fellow musicians and friends such as Hille Perl, Avi Avital, Daniele Caminiti, Lee Santana, Naoki Kitaya, Mauro Valli, Sebastian Wienand, Sol Gabetta or the French harpsichordist Jean Rondeau, he dedicates himself to a continuously updated repertoire of Early Music.
 Besides this, Maurice Steger also engages with new concert formats and contemporary compositions, as shown in projects with pianist Martin Stadtfeld or the Kuss Quartet.
-In 2021 Steger premiered three new pieces: A dining experience with Telemann by Johannes Fischer, Sei gutes Muts by Iris ter Schiphorst with the Kuss Quartet as well as the Sinonietta per archi by Massimiliano Matesic.
+In 2021 Steger premiered several new pieces, one by Iris ter Schiphorst amongst others.

 Through his own unending thirst for knowledge, he succeeds time and again to show how much there is still to be discovered about Baroque music.
 For example, on his recording Souvenirs, he presented works that he discovered in the private library of Count Harrach in Naples.
 His album Baroque Twitter with the Basel Chamber Orchestra and the singer Nuria Rial was inspired by birdsong.
-The latest recording Mr. Handel’s Dinner with La Cetra Barockorchester Basel was released in the spring of 2019 and reflects on Handel’s opera performances and especially their intermissions in London.
-The recording was received with immense enthusiasm by listeners and the press.
+Mr. Handel’s Dinner with La Cetra reflects on Handel’s opera performances in London and especially their intermissions.
+In autumn 2023, Steger’s very personal Tribute to Bach, also recorded with La Cetra, was released with Berlin Classics.

 Amendments or edits need the consent of Künstlersekretariat Astrid Schoerke GmbH